Omics Filtered View¶

 This filter will now be available in the Saved Filters dropdown

 Filter and Saved Filter Tools¶

-Layout AdminABAC privilege) to save/modify a filter.
+Layout AdminABAC privilege can click this button to save/modify a filter.

 If you load a Saved Filter from the dropdown menu and add more filters to that base, the Saved Filter dropdown will now say "Modified".